nsg-ethz/p4-learning/exercises/05-Flowlet_Switching/README.md

 in which few big flows end up colliding in the same path.
 In this exercise we will use state and information provided by the simple_switch's
 `standard_metadata` to fix the collision problem of ECMP, by implementing flowlet switching on top.

-Flowlet switching leverages the burstness of TCP flows to achieve a better load balancing.
+Flowlet switching leverages the burstiness of TCP flows to achieve a better load balancing.
 TCP flows tend to come in bursts (for instance because a flow needs to wait to get window space).
 Every time there is gap which is big enough (i.e., 50ms) between packets from the same flow, flowlet switching will rehash the flow to another path (by hashing an ID value together with the 5-tuple).